 Interested in gaining undergraduate research experience with the Center for Sportfish Science and Conservation?

-Our endowments, scholarships and internships enable us to educate the next generation of researchers whose work will ensure sustainable management of the Gulf of Mexico fishery.
+Our endowments, scholarships and internships enable us to educate the next generation of researchers whose work will ensure sustainable management of Gulf of Mexico fisheries.

-The purpose of the scholarship is to assist deserving full-time graduate students pursuing as Master of Science or Doctor of Philosophy at Texas A&M University Corpus Christi.
+The purpose of the scholarship is to assist deserving full-time graduate students pursuing a Master of Science or Doctor of Philosophy at Texas A&M University-Corpus Christi.
 The scholarship funding will be available for graduate students affiliated with the Harte Research Institute for Gulf of Mexico Studies that are pursuing a program of study within the following research focus area within the: Fisheries Conservation, particularly those in the Center for Sportfish Science and Conservation.